 Demographic and socioeconomic factors, behaviors and consequences related to road crashes by adolescent car drivers have been studied in high- income countries (HICs).(9, 10) The common crash risks in HICs among adolescent drivers are speeding, violation of safety rules, drink driving and use of cell phones.(11, 12) Graduate driving license program in some high income countries aims to restrict the road traffic exposure of adolescent drivers; and have been shown to successful in reducing fatal crashes in young drivers.(13)

 It is unclear how underage drivers are contributing to the crash burden in low and middle income settings.
-Studies from many Asian countries show that underage motorcycle driving exist and young boys as young as 8 years were reported to drive motorcycles.(14-17) (18) Underage drivers rarely use helmets and are often involved in crashes.(16) Understanding underage motorcycle driving can be critical in suggesting preventive measures in low-income settings, as these countries account for about 90% of road deaths in adolescents globally.(19)
+Studies from many Asian countries show that underage motorcycle driving exist and boys as young as eight years have been reported to drive motorcycles.(14-17) (18) Underage drivers rarely use helmets and are often involved in crashes.(16) Understanding underage motorcycle driving can be critical in suggesting preventive measures in low-income settings, as these countries account for about 90% of road deaths in adolescents globally.(19)

 Unlike high-income countries, many low-income settings lack stringent rules for obtaining driving license.
 Previous studies report high crash rates in the early licensure period regardless of age of licensure compared to adults.(5, 20-25) The risk of crashes is particularly high in the first 12 to 18 months of independent driving after obtaining license.(26)